Online blackmail education resource for 15-18 year olds

 - Explain how to get help, and the different people and organisations who can provide support with problems young people face online.

-Like all Thinkuknow resources, Online blackmail has been developed on the basis of our five values for safe, effective online safety education.
+Like all CEOP Education resources, Online blackmail has been developed on the basis of our six values for safe, effective online safety education.

 - Safeguarding first.